Predictive Rate Selection for Ultra-Reliable Communication using Statistical Radio Maps: System model and problem definition

 \subsection{Signal Model}

-We consider a \gls{urllc} scenario comprising a single \gls{bs} serving several \glspl{ue} within an area\footnote{The method can be applied without modifications to in any $n$-dimensional real space, but we focus on $\mathbb{R}^2$ for clarity and assume that the \glspl{ue} are located at the same height.} $\mathcal{R}\subset \mathbb{R}^2$.
+We consider a \gls{urllc} scenario comprising a single \gls{bs} serving several \glspl{ue} within an area\footnote{The method can be applied without modifications in any finite-dimensional real space, but we focus on $\mathbb{R}^2$ for clarity and assume that the \glspl{ue} are located at the same height.} $\mathcal{R}\subset \mathbb{R}^2$.
 The \gls{bs} and the \glspl{ue} communicate both in the uplink and downlink, and the packets must be delivered with high reliability and low latency to the receiver, which precludes the possibility of estimating the instantaneous channel prior to transmission.
 To ease the presentation, we will assume that the transmitted signals are received without interference, but we stress that this assumption is not required as long as the distribution of the interference power is stationary.
 Following this, a signal $\mathbf{s}\in\mathbb{C}^n$ of length $n$ transmitted either by the \gls{bs} to a \gls{ue} or by a \gls{ue} to the \gls{bs} is received as

 Here, $h\sim p(h\cond \mbf{x}, \mbs{\phi})$ is the complex channel gain (comprising both fast and slow fading) drawn from some unknown distribution conditioned on the location of the \gls{ue} $\mbf{x}\in\mathcal{R}$ and some parameter $\mbs{\phi}$ characterizing the environment.
 Specifically, $\mbs{\phi}$ is common to all \glspl{ue} and captures all propagation parameters within the cell, such as the location of blockages and scatterers, providing the spatial consistency and correlation to $h\cond\mbf{x}$.
-Finally, $\mathbf{z}\in\mathbb{C}^n$ denotes the additive white Gaussian noise with elements drawn independently from $\mathcal{CN}(0,N_0)$.
+Finally, $\mathbf{z}\in\mathbb{C}^n$ denotes the additive white Gaussian noise with elements drawn independently from $\mathcal{CN}(0,BN_0)$, where $N_0$ is the power spectral density and $B$ is the bandwidth.
 The transmitted signal is assumed to be normalized, i.e., $E[\|\mathbf{s}\|_2^2]=n$, so that the instantaneous \gls{snr} of the signal is